stynhaq/cloud-native-exams-25/cka-ckad-2025-campaign/tutorials/001-kube-cluster-setup.md

 # Setup of Kubernetes Cluster

+## Summary Steps

+- Disable swap on all nodes
+- Install a CRI (containerd preferred but CRI-O or cri-dockerd also available) -

 Ensure that Swap is disabled persistently
 `sudo swapoff -a`
 To make it persistent on reboot, either do